owlbarn/tutorial/book/introduction/README.md

 By using techniques such as higher order functions, currying, map & reduce etc., functional programming can often achieve parallelisation of threads, lazy evaluation, and determinism of program execution.
 But asides from these benefits, we are now talking about numerical computation which requires good performance.
 The question is, do we want to use a functional programming language to do scientific computing?
-We hope that by presenting Owl, which built on the functional programming language OCaml, we can give you an satisfactory answer.
+We hope that by presenting Owl, which built on the functional programming language OCaml, we can give you a satisfactory answer.

 ## Who Is This Book For